 - Multiple choice quizzes and a final exam

-All other registered dietitians – 25 CPE hours
+All other registered Dietitians and health professionals - 30 CPD hours

 - You will gain in-depth understanding and practical skills in the following areas: